Disclaimers: See Chapter 1

 "It's to honor a new lieutenant."
 Vercinix said, enjoying his wife's nearness.

-"No, Mendala, but as a General, I do want to pay my respects.
-And I need to talk to the Chancellor."
+"No, Mendala."
+Vercinix gripped his wife's waist.
+"But as a General, I do want to pay my respects, and I need to talk to the Chancellor."

 "You did talk to him."
 Mendala phrased.

 "I did, notwithstanding, we didn't fully explore a particular topic.
 Those Roman ships that were idle in Gaul is bothering me."
 Vercinix confided.
 "Their presence and withdrawal from the region chills me now, more than it did when I was there.
 It has something to do with the Realm, if not the Conqueror herself.
 I am positive of it."